 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable forms were Local Forms LF-6 (Exhibit List) and LF-7 (Exhibit Tag/Cover Sheet).

 2020 Amendment

 The amended rule includes both stylistic and substantive changes.
 The format of subdivisions is changed to maintain a consistent style across all rules.
 Various additional subdivisions are added to update the rule to better define required practices for electronic filing, including subdivisions (A), (B), (F), (G), and (H).
 The amended rule establishes the general primacy of electronic filing, including making the electronically-filed exhibits as “official” for the purpose of evidentiary hearings and trials except where any of the parties is self-represented.
 This rule also amends the time frame for filing exhibits from three business days to five calendar days before an evidentiary hearing, except for the possibility of separate time requirements under Local Rule 4001-1(E).
 Note that in this revision cycle the Local Rule 4001-1(E) time period was reduced to the same five-day period in this rule but the possible distinction has been left in this rule.
 The amended rule substitutes a pre-exhibit cover sheet for the requirement of “tagging” exhibits that was time-consuming for electronic documents.
 Subdivision (H)(2) was removed as duplicative of Subdivision (C).
 Other changes are stylistic in nature.